ObamtechNetworks/printf/README.md

-# Recreation of a custom printf: ALX collaboration project
+# Recreation of a custom printf function: ALX collaboration project

+#Collaborators: Abbey Kwame and Michael Bamidele